 It’s Time for Flu Shots, and Here’s What You Need to Know

-By Elizabeth Harris, originally published November 13, 2016 by The Seattle Times.
+Originally published November 13, 2016 by The Seattle Times.

 Flu season is here, and now is the best time to get your flu shot if you haven’t already.
 The Centers for Disease Control and Prevention recommends getting your flu shot during the fall months because the flu is seen between October and May, even though most cases occur between December and February.
 It takes about two weeks for the flu vaccine to give you protection.